nezihaksu/Projects/README.md

 # Skills:
   Python;pandas,numpy,sklearn,django,SQL,Excel and other various libraries that are built to perform data analysis and machine learning tasks easier and showcasing results.

+# Experience:

+  Financial analysis and reporting of turkish firms and working with Django framework at InvestAZ.

 # Education:
   Istanbul University - Econometrics Undergraduate